World Changers Shaped Here

 SMU’s academic rigor and world-class facilities attract exceptional students from around the world.
 Located in Dallas, Texas, one of the most important American cities for business, technology, and culture, SMU prepares students for leadership in their professions.

-SIZE OF CAMPUS: 237-acre main campus in Dallas; 423-acre SMU-in-Taos campus in the mountains of Northern New Mexico
+SIZE OF CAMPUS: 234-acre main campus in Dallas; 423-acre SMU-in-Taos campus in the mountains of northern New Mexico

-NUMBER OF STUDENTS: More than 11,000 undergraduate and graduate students
+NUMBER OF STUDENTS: 11,789 undergraduate and graduate students

 COLLEGES, PROGRAMS, AND DEGREES: More than 100 majors and 85 minors in seven degree-granting schools; nationally recognized graduate and professional programs; explore areas of study at smu.edu/majors.